 It may even make sense to have data from distinct namespaces in the same file.
 Any software system is free to interpret what it can understand and ignores the rest.
 Via the underlying tree structure \enquote{the rest} may refer to arbitrary subtrees.
-In this way our file format can work like a container file format such as, e.g., the Portable Document Format (PDF).
-The latter may contain postscript type vector graphics next to pixel-based JPEG images but also sound or video data.
-In fact, most PDF viewers focus on the image data and ignore multimedia content.
-Conversely, it is quite easy to write code for, e.g., \Macaulay \cite{M2}, \Magma \cite{MR1484478} or \SageMath \cite{william_stein_2020_4066866} which is able to read (and write) simple data types such as multivariate polynomials with rational coefficients.
+In this way, the \texttt{mrdi} file format is a flexible container format, which is similar in spirit to the Portable Document Format (PDF).\footnote{\url{https://pdfa.org/resource/iso-32000-pdf/}} For instance, a PDF file may contain audio data, but not every PDF viewer is capable of playing back sound.